Mottie/Keyboard/README.markdown

 **Known Problems**

 * Autocomplete: When using the autocomplete extension and the suggestion window is open, pressing the up or down arrow keys too fast will reset the list.
-* IE: In a textarea with multiple (more than three) carriage returns, repositioning the caret near the end of the content will add the following clicked keys at the end.
+* IE: In a textarea with multiple (more than three) carriage returns, repositioning the caret near the end of the content will add all following clicked keys to the end.
 * Opera: When pressing the tab key while inside a textarea, all browsers but Opera add the tab to the virtual keyboard input.

 ~~~

 **Licensing**

-* Keyboard code: [Creative Commons Attribution-Share Alike 3.0 Unported License][14]
+* Keyboard code: [Creative Commons Attribution-Share Alike 3.0 Unported License][15]
-* Caret code by C. F., Wong (Cloudgen): [MIT License][15]
+* Caret code by C. F., Wong (Cloudgen): [MIT License][16]

 **Change Log**

 Only the latest changes will be shown below, see the wiki log to view older versions.

+Version 1.7.2

+* Fixed a problem with tabbing into an input.
+When the keyboard opened, the tab would be added (when the keyup event fired) into the keyboard preview area.
+It will still do it if you keep holding down the tab key because of the auto-repeat.
+Opera still doesn't add a tab to the area, but instead continues to cycle through the keyboard keys - already a known issue =(.
+* Changed some more code around to make JSLint happy, it sure is grouchy around this time of month.

 Version 1.7.1